mattrussi/gitlab-com-runbooks/docs/duo-chat/README.md

 ## AI Abstraction Layer Sidekiq Traffic

-All Duo Chat traffic goes through a `ai-abstraction-layer` Sidekiq provide a centralize unit of sidekiq requests away from the larger Gitlab.com queue.
-The objective was of this was to isolate our traffic from larger Sidekiq issues to make sure we are more aware/less impacted from on-going incidents.
+All Duo Chat request go through an isolated `urgent-ai-abstraction-layer` Sidekiq shard which provides a centralize platform to handle asynchronous jobs for our external LLM inferences.
+As part of the AI Framework's reslience objective, we've migrated our Sidekiq traffic onto one [single shard](https://gitlab.com/gitlab-org/gitlab/-/issues/489871) to seperate LLM requests from the entire Gitlab's sidekiq jobs.

 To find only Duo traffic, you can click on the the `pubsub-sidekiq-inf-*` Elastic Search.

-- Filter the logs by selecting `json.shard.keyword: "ai-abstraction-layer"` to limit logs coming from our respective Sidekiq containers.
+- Filter the logs by selecting `json.shard.keyword: "urgent-ai-abstraction-layer"` to limit logs coming from our respective Sidekiq containers.

 **Important Feature Category information**:
-Sidekiq feature category: `ai-abstraction-layer`
-GKE Deployment: `gkeDeployment: 'gitlab-sidekiq-ai-abstraction-layer-v2'` Queue Urgency: `throttled`
+Sidekiq feature category: `urgent-ai-abstraction-layer` GKE Deployment: `gkeDeployment: 'gitlab-sidekiq-urgent-ai-abstraction-layer-v2'` Queue Urgency: `throttled`

 See this [issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/18630) for more information.